-Not only is it perfectly designed, it also features some of the best multiplayer games in the business, many of which are first party.
+It is perfectly designed and features some of the best Switch multiplayer games in the business, many of which are first party.
 There are racing games, shooters, fighters, sandboxes, and some incredibly creative options.
-Basically, no matter the type of game you usually play, there's something here for you.
+Basically, no matter the type of game you usually play, there’s something here for you.

-Meanwhile, we invite you to take a look out our best Switch strategy games and best Switch RPGs lists for more recommendations.
-If you're genre agnostic, we also have best mobile multiplayer games and best mobile MMORPGs lists, which may include a bunch of games that might interest you.
+Meanwhile, we invite you to take a look at our best Switch games and best Switch RPGs lists for more recommendations.
+If you’re genre agnostic, we also have best mobile multiplayer games and best mobile MMORPGs lists, which may include a bunch of games that might interest you.

 The best Nintendo Switch multiplayer games: